-Hike or trail run the scenic riverside West Palisades Trail on the Chattahoochee River near Atlanta from the park’s Akers Drive trailhead.
+Hike or trail run the scenic riverside West Palisades Trail on the Chattahoochee River from the park’s Akers Drive trailhead in metro Atlanta.

-The West Palisades Trail departs the Akers Drive trailhead (view maps and driving directions), diving into the forest after skirting around a metal gate.
-The trail splits at .1 mile, the hike forking left to continue a southeast-bound descent toward the Chattahoochee River and crossing a forest road.
+The adventure begins at a trailhead off Akers Drive (view maps and driving directions), diving into the forest after skirting around a metal gate.
+The trail splits at .1 mile, and this route forks to the left.
+The trail follows a southeast-bound descent toward the Chattahoochee River, crossing a gravel road.

-Nearing the river’s banks, the loop trail takes a left, hiking parallel to the river in a northeast direction before reaching a sandy beach on the Chattahoochee’s banks at .6 mile.
-Stairs offer river access to kayaks and canoes here amid the whitewater-filled, jagged rocks at Devils Racecourse Shoals.
+Nearing the river’s banks, the route takes a left, hiking parallel to the river in a northeast direction, reaching a sandy beach on the river’s banks at .6 mile.
+Stairs offer river access to kayaks and canoes amid the whitewater-filled, jagged rocks at Devils Racecourse Shoals.

-The trail turns southbound, following the Chattahoochee River’s flow as it approaches a wide meander.
-Riverine wildlife, including heron, geese and an occasional deer, are often sighted here from the trail.
-The trail reaches a wooden boardwalk at 1.1 miles, crossing a small wetland.
+The hike doubles back and turns southbound, following the Chattahoochee River’s flow as it approaches a wide meander.
+Riverine wildlife, including heron, geese, and an occasional deer, are a common sight along the trail.
+The hike reaches a wooden boardwalk at 1.1 miles, crossing through a small wetland.

-The trail continues a southbound trek, narrowing as it traces the shores of the Chattahoochee and scrambling over rock outcrops.
-The West Palisades Trail reaches a rocky bluff offering views of the wide-flowing river and surrounding forest at 1.25 miles.
+The hike continues its southbound trek.
+The trail narrows as it traces the shores of the rover, scrambling over rock outcrops.
+The hike reaches a rocky bluff offering views of the wide-flowing, glassy river at 1.25 miles.

 Departing the rocky overlook, the hike turns northbound, retracing its steps toward the marsh.
-The trail turns left on the paved forest road, climbing elevation as it travels due west.
-The hike turns left at 1.6 miles, trekking southbound, continuing to climb and beginning the large southern loop of the West Palisades Trail.
+The trail hike left on the paved forest road, climbing elevation as it travels due west.
+The hike turns left at 1.6 miles, trekking southbound, continuing to climb and beginning the trail’s large southern loop.

 The route continues to climb, passing several side trails before cresting at 2.1 miles.
-The trail splits here – this hike veering left to descend elevation eastbound toward the Chattahoochee River, crossing several small streams.
-Dogwood trees pepper the forest, their white blooms a beautiful contrast to the forest’s vibrant green spring growth in March to mid-April.
+The trail splits here.
+This hike veers left to descend eastbound toward the Chattahoochee River, crossing several small streams.
+Dogwood trees pepper the forest with white blooms in the springtime, a beautiful contrast to the forest’s vibrant green and orange hues.

-The hike turns right at a trail intersection near the river’s shore at 2.4 miles, scrambling over a large rock outcrop at Long Island Shoals before leveling to trace the Chattahoochee’s banks.
-The trail meets pavement at 2.8 miles, turning right to follow the pavement briefly before darting back into the woods on a dirt trail at 2.9 miles.
-The hike rises elevation sharply, gaining nearly 250 feet of elevation as it treks northbound before cresting at 3.3 miles.
-The trail rolls elevation over its final stretch, retracing its outbound steps to reach the Akers Drive trailhead at 4 miles.
+The hike turns right at a trail intersection near the river’s shore at 2.4 miles, scrambling over a large rock outcrop at Long Island Shoals, a favorite swimming hole for our water-loving four-footed trail buddies.
+The trail meets the paved Paces Mill Park Trail at 2.8 miles, turning right to follow the pavement briefly, and darting back into the woods on a dirt trail at 2.9 miles.
+The hike climbs sharply northbound, cresting at 3.3 miles.
+The hike rolls elevation through the forest on its final stretch, retracing its outbound steps to the trailhead.
+The hike reaches the Akers Drive trailhead at 4 miles, completing the adventure.

 33.890583, -84.448383 // N33 53.435 W84 26.903